-Revised May 2019 - changes to learning outcomes and assessments on BUS585 Work Placement (new module code BUS593)

-Revised August 2019 - inclusion of English and Greek delivery at MBS College Crete and IST College/SEY, Athens

-Revised 28/01/2020 - Modified BUS462 and new module BUS597 replaces BUS538.
+Revised May 2019 - changes to learning outcomes and assessments on BUS585 Work Placement (new module code BUS593) Revised August 2019 - inclusion of English and Greek delivery at MBS College Crete and IST College/SEY, Athens Revised $\frac{28}{01}/\frac{2020}{28}$ - Modified BUS462 and new module BUS597 replaces BUS538.
 Updated Module Leaders.
 Revised June 2020 - inclusion of Appendix 1 for HKIT.
 Revised October 2020 - Modification to delivery at HKIT for HKCAAVQ accreditation.
-Revised March 2021 - Updated Level 6 entry requirements at HKIT for HKCAAVQ accreditation

-Revised March 2021 - Admin correction to Derogation section (SHRM)

-Revised May 2021 - AM2 to add Level 6 Topup award at WGU and partner sites Revised May 2021 - inclusion of Appendices for IST College and Reliance College Revised September 2021 - admin correction programme leader at Reliance College Revised August 2022 - added Capital College to deliver Top-up from Sep 2023
+Revised March 2021 - Updated Level 6 entry requirements at HKIT for HKCAAVQ accreditation Revised March 2021 - Admin correction to Derogation section (SHRM) Revised May 2021 - AM2 to add Level 6 Topup award at WGU and partner sites Revised May 2021 - inclusion of Appendices for IST College and Reliance College Revised September 2021 - admin correction programme leader at Reliance College Revised August 2022 - added Capital College to deliver Top-up from Sep 2023 Revised November 2023 - AMO correction to delivery schedule for SHRM.
 Enter the date of any subsequent revisions